Franco-Thai War: Treaty

 The resolution of the conflict was widely acclaimed by the people of Thailand, and was seen as a personal triumph for Phibun.
 For the first time in its history, Thailand had been able to extract concessions from a European power, albeit a weakened one.
 For the French in French Indochina, the conflict was a bitter reminder of their isolation after the Fall of France.
 They felt that an ambitious neighbor had taken advantage of a distant colony being cut off from a weakened parent.
 Without hope of reinforcements, the French had little chance of offering a sustained resistance.

 To commemorate the victory, Phibun erected the Victory Monument in Bangkok.
 Thailand invited Japan and Germany to join in the celebration of its construction.

 The Japanese wanted to maintain both their working relationship with Vichy and the status quo; therefore, the Thais were forced to accept only a quarter of the territory that they gained from the French, in addition to having to pay six million piastres as a concession to the French.

 However, the real beneficiaries of the conflict were the Japanese, who were able to expand their influence in both Thailand and Indochina.
 The Japanese wanted to use Thailand and Indochina as their military bases to invade British Burma and British Malaya later.
-The Japanese won from Phibun a secret verbal promise to support them in an attack on Malaya and Burma.
+The Japanese won from Phibun a secret oral promise to support them in an attack on Malaya and Burma.

 Phibun did not keep his word.

 Relations between Japan and Thailand were subsequently stressed, as a disappointed Phibun switched to courting the British and Americans to ward off what he saw as an imminent Japanese invasion.
 However, on 8 December 1941, the Japanese invaded Thailand at the same time as the Japanese invasion of Malaya.
 Pearl Harbor was attacked one-and-a-half hours after Malaya and Thailand were.
 Fighting between Japanese and Thai forces lasted only five hours before a ceasefire was agreed.
 Thailand would be allied with Japan until 1945.

 After the war, in October 1946, northwestern Cambodia and the two Lao enclaves on the Thai side of the Mekong River were returned to French sovereignty when the French provisional government threatened to veto Thailand's membership in the United Nations.
 This led to the conclusion of the Franco-Siamese Settlement Treaty of 1946 that settled the issue and paved the way to restoration of diplomatic relations between the two countries.